njimyasmine/ComplaintApp/README.md

 dotnet run
 ```
 The API is documented using Swagger (OpenAPI).
 You can access the Swagger UI to explore the API endpoints, request parameters, and responses at `http://localhost:5022/swagger/index.html`.

-### 5. Testing the API
-You can test the API using tools like Postman or curl.
-Make sure to check the endpoints and their respective request types in the ComplaintsController.cs file.

 ## Design Decisions and Used Technologies